TalEinav/CrossStudyCompletion/README.md

 The csv file `InfluenzaData.csv` contains six real-world influenza datasets (Fonville 2014, Tables S1, S3, S5, S6, S13 and S14) analyzed in the paper (Tal Einav and Rong).

-The R script `example.R` contains some example R codes that
+The R script `example_RF.R` contains some example R codes that

 (i) predict the antibody responses against the virus "A.PANAMA.2007.99" in a vaccination study (Fonville 2014, Table 14) using the data from another vaccination study (Fonville 2014, Table S13), and